Graduate Programs in Organizational Communication

 For questions or information please contact Dr. Frances Smith, Graduate Director 270-809-3179 or firstname.lastname@example.org

 Our graduate programs in Organizational Communication instill the intangible qualities that employers are looking for in managers, training managers, sales representatives, human resource executives, non-profit administrators, and more.
 Upon graduation, our students leave our department with exceptional knowledge and “real world” application in team building, conflict negotiation, organizational leadership, organizational hierarchy, managerial strategies, training and development and persuasion techniques (sales).
 Students acquire skills for assessing communication problems, designing communication systems, and improving communication quality.
 Our program provides a versatile career path, while arming students with the essential skills every professional needs to excel in the business and non-profit arenas.

-Our Department offers several opportunities for students to study organizational communication at the graduate level and gain a depth of knowledge in effective organizational membership, humane management, and prudent leadership in organizations.
+Our Department offers several opportunities for students to study organizational communication at the graduate level and gain a depth of knowledge in effective organizational membership, human management, and prudent leadership in organizations.
 The programs are created for working professionals as well as the traditional graduate student.
-Our courses are offered through a weekend program (for professionals), through the week, as well as online.
+The Organizational Communication graduate program is available online.
+Students who need the flexibility of online courses can complete all degree requirements online, interacting with faculty and students through Canvas, our learning management system software.
+Students can complete courses by choosing the delivery format that meets their needs - face-to-face, online, or both.
 Furthermore, we offer our Master of Science option through a cohort program at our regional campuses.

 Application Deadlines and Other Information

 All graduate programs in the Department of Organizational Communication are on a rolling application basis.
 Therefore, students interested in applying for the program may submit their application at any time.
 Interested applicants can apply for graduate admission by completing the MSU Graduate Application.
 Furthermore, the Department of Organizational Communication does not require the GRE at this time.